 Approves changes to the ESP inspection program.

-04.03 Deputy Regional Administrator for Construction.
+04.03 Region II Deputy Regional Administrator for Construction.

 a.
 Provides program direction for management and implementation of the inspection program elements performed by their regional office.

 b.
 Within budget limitations, ensures the regional office staff includes adequate number of inspectors necessary to carry out the portions of the inspection program that are within the regional offices responsibility.